abdulsamad/m-shortener/README.md

 ## URL Shortener

-A link shortener with backup/restore
+A simple and minimal link shortener with backup and restore

 ### :sparkles: Features